SEKOIA-IO/documentation/docs/xdr/features/detect/rules_catalog.md

 - Select the effort level required and the threats detected with this rule if any, by selecting it from the MITRE ATT&CK or by using the search bar through keywords or the drop-down list.
 - For an MSSP community, first select the community you want to create your rule in.
 -
-Two options are available: select "All communities" or select a specific community.
+Two options are available: select `All communities` or select a specific community.

 If you choose "All communities", your rule will be available for all your communities and you can active it later on the community desired.